Statute of Frauds: Wills

-Section 16 of the Administration of Justice Act 1705 (4 & 5 Ann c 3) provided that any witness who could testify in court could witness a nuncuparative will.
+Section 16 of the Administration of Justice Act 1705 (4 & 5 Ann. c.
+3) provided that any witness who could testify in court could witness a nuncuparative will.

 Section 21 provides that a written will in personal property may not be repealed or altered orally except if it is put in writing during the life of the testator and read to him and allowed by him and proven by at least three witnesses.

-Section 22 allows soldiers in actual military service and seamen at sea to dispose of their personal property as they might have done before the passage of this Act.
+Section 22 allows soldiers in actual military service and seamen at sea to dispose of their personal property as they might have done before the passage of this act.

-So much of this Act as related to devises or bequests of lands or tenements, or to the revocation or alteration of any devise in writing of any lands, tenements or hereditaments, or any clause thereof, or to the devise of any estate pur autre vie, or to any such estate being assets, or to nuncupative wills, or to the repeal, altering or changing of any will in writing concerning any goods or chattels or personal estate, or any clause, devise, or bequest therein was repealed by section 2 of the Wills Act 1837 (1 Vict c 26).
+So much of this act as related to devises or bequests of lands or tenements, or to the revocation or alteration of any devise in writing of any lands, tenements or hereditaments, or any clause thereof, or to the devise of any estate pur autre vie, or to any such estate being assets, or to nuncupative wills, or to the repeal, altering or changing of any will in writing concerning any goods or chattels or personal estate, or any clause, devise, or bequest therein was repealed by section 2 of the Wills Act 1837 (7 Will.
+4 & 1 Vict. c.
+26).
 The marginal note to that section said that the effect of this was to repeal sections 5 and 6 and 12 and 19 to 22.
 Legislation.gov.uk has this as sections 18 to 21 instead of 19 to 22.

-Section 22 was repealed by Part VII of the Schedule to the Statute Law (Repeals) Act 1969 (c 52).
+Section 22 was repealed by Part VII of the Schedule to the Statute Law (Repeals) Act 1969 (c.
+52).
 However section 11 of the Wills Act 1837 continues the right of Soldiers and Seamen to dispose of their personal estate as they had previously.